Welcome!

 Why are sulfites in winemaking?

-• Sulfites are used for their antioxidant and antimicrobial properties.
-Ever buy a wine that tastes vinegary a day after opening?
-Here are some of the ways sulfites are used: to protect grapes on warm days en route from field to winery, to help start fermentation, to stop fermentation, to protect the wine during racking, to prevent oxidation prior to bottling.
-Very broadly: high acid (pH under 3.6) wines are more stable, red winemaking uses fewer sulfites than white winemaking (you probably thought the opposite!), and sweet wines require the most help to prevent spoilage.
+Sulfites are used for their antioxidant and antimicrobial properties.
+Uses include: protecting grapes on warm days en route from field to winery, helping start fermentation, stopping fermentation, protecting the wine during racking, and preventing oxidation prior to bottling.
+Broadly: high-acid wines are more stable; red winemaking uses fewer sulfites than white; sweet wines require the most help to prevent spoilage.

 Did you know that dried blood powder was sometimes utilized in the old days to fine wine?
 And if you think that is an old wives’ tale, current biodynamic Demeter regulations specifically prohibit the use of blood.